Women in CBT

 Edna Foa, PhD

 Edna is an Israeli Professor of Clinical Psychology who lives and works in the USA.
 She is an internationally renowned authority in the field of psychopathology and treatment of anxiety.
-One of the world’s leading experts in post-traumatic stress disorder, obsessive compulsive disorder and social phobia.
-Edna has received too many awards to mention here and is among Time magazine’s 100 Most Influential People in the World for 2010
+She is also one of the world’s leading experts in post-traumatic stress disorder, obsessive compulsive disorder and social phobia.
+Edna has received too many awards to mention here and is among Time magazine’s 100 Most Influential People in the World in 2010.

 Elena Heinz, PhD

 Elena Heinz is an expert in research on eating disorder and schema therapy.
-Lecturer and supervisor for the University of Thessaly, Greece.
+She is also a lecturer and research supervisor at the University of Thessaly, Greece.

 Interview partner: Irina Lazarova.